-Here Y is aggregate production of the single final product, A is productivity, K is capital (foregone consumption of the final product), Q is land, which is fixed, L is labour, and $\alpha$ , $\beta$ , $g_A$ , n, s, and $\delta$ are all parameters.
+Here Y is aggregate production of the single final product, A is productivity, K is capital (foregone consumption of the final product), Q is land, which is fixed, L is labour, and α , β , g_A , n, s, and δ are all parameters.

-- (a) Interpret these equations. - (b) Now rewrite the production function to obtain an expression for Y in terms of K/Y, and solve for $g_Y$ and $g_y$ on a balanced growth path.
+- (a) Interpret these equations. - (b) Now rewrite the production function to obtain an expression for Y in terms of K/Y, and solve for g_Y and g_y on a balanced growth path.
 (Note that y is production per capita, and g indicates a growth rate.) - (c) Interpret your results. - (d) The model omits energy and mineral inputs.
 Could it nevertheless be a useful baseline for a model of the very long run?
 Explain. - 2.
-Assume you own a quantity of a resource Q, which you can extract at zero cost at any time.
-Furthermore, you know with certainty both the price path of the resource on the market, and the interest rate. - (a) i.
-Explain intuitively your decision rule for when to extract and sell the resource. - ii.
-Derive the rule mathematically by setting up a Lagrangian function. - iii.
-You have found the rule for the rate of price increase.
-How is the level of the market price determined at a given time? - (b) In practice we rarely see sustained increases in resource prices; indeed, they seem to be remarkably constant in the long run.
-Why might this be?
-Discuss and evaluate at least two alternative explanations.
-What are the policy implications?

-3. Assume an economy on an island with a single product, houses.
-The production function is CES, with inputs of labour A and trees B, quantities $Q_a$ and $Q_b$ with factor-augmenting technology levels $K_a$ and $K_b$ .
+Assume an economy on an island with a single product, houses.
+The production function is CES, with inputs of labour A and trees B, quantities Q_a and Q_b with factor-augmenting technology levels K_a and K_b .
 It can be written